Golden Ocean Group

 Golden Ocean Group Limited is a Bermuda-registered, Norway- based dry bulk shipping company.

+History

 The company was created as a demerged part of Frontline in 2004 and is listed on Nasdaq and the Oslo Stock Exchange.
-39.6% of the company was owned by John Fredriksen. until mid-2025.
+39.6% of the company was owned by John Fredriksen until mid-2025.

 The company owns one of the largest dry bulk fleets in the world.

 Management of the fleet is carried out by the Norwegian company Golden Ocean Group Management AS led by Interim CEO Peder Simonsen.

 Golden Ocean was taken over by shipping firm CMB.TECH in August 2025 and delisted.